lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 * **Subdue** – Subdue is a melee attack that does no damage but has a chance of subduing the target.
 Subdued targets may not act until they successfully escape or the attacker stops subduing them.
 * **Escape** – If you have been subdued, you can attempt to escape during your action.
-* **Distract** - Similar to suppress, this attack does no damage but imposes a distraction modifier to the target.
+* **Distract** - This attack does no damage, but causes the target to not be able to act for the rest of the turn.

 ## Supportive Actions